McNerdius/TailBlazor/Source/wwwroot/content/tidy_css.md

 ---

-`IconLink.razor` is an odd beast.
+[IconLink.razor](https://raw.githubusercontent.com/McNerdius/TailBlazor/main/Source/Components/IconLink/IconLink.razor){target="_blank"} is an odd beast.
 It supports large or small icons sizes, and the links don't have to be links.
 Enough was already going on in the 16 lines of Razor Lasagna™ that pulling out the 7-line (151 characters if you do that single-line thing) chunk of CSS classes made sense.
-FWIW, here's what `tailwindcss` generates for us given any of these nicely formatted, ~9*35 character rectangles of text:
+FWIW, here's what `tailwindcss` generates for us by default, given any of these nicely formatted, ~9*35 character rectangles of text:

 ```css
 .link-container {